nasserhadim/prizeversity/README.md

 rs.status()               // look for "myState" : 1 (meaning PRIMARY).
 ```

-> But occasionally you might see a brief `SECONDARY` prompt before it transitions to `PRIMARY`.
-When the shell shows `[direct: secondary]`, it just means the shell believes it’s directly connected to a node that is currently acting as a `SECONDARY`.
-> Try waiting a few seconds, then `rs.status()` again.
->
 > **[TROUBLESHOOTING]** Possible reasons it’s still Secondary
 >
 > Usually with a single node, election is almost instant.